Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/04-db/00-db-intro/02-pg-install.md

 # PG INSTALL
 ---

-In this module we'll set up the Postgres database for our server using PG Admin.
+In this module we'll set up the Postgres database for our server using PG Admin and Sequelize.

 <hr />